 Story

 FBRN does not ship dogs as cargo, so adopters are expected to pick up their dogs from their foster family.
 Button loves to ride in the car if that’s your choice.
-If you are too far away to drive, Button would be glad to fly home with you.
-She is little and has no breathing issues.
-Are you a train person?
-Amtrak is available!
+She is small enough to fly and breathes well, and she has successfully flown before but not with a stranger.
+Her barrier aggression in her travel crate may be hard to manage for a new person.

 FBRN dogs are in foster care in people’s private homes.
 For the foster families’ safety, we do not disclose specific locations and we do not set up meet and greets prior to applications.
 For detailed information about the dogs in our care, please read the extensive bios on each dog.